kddnewton/regular_expression/README.md

     $ gem install regular_expression

+### Dependencies

+#### Capstone

+This library depends on Vapstone.
+On a Mac you can `brew install capstone`, or on Ubuntu you can `sudo apt-get install libcapstone-dev`.
+For other platforms, Googling _install capstone_ can tell you how.

+#### Graphviz

-To generate Dotfile output (to_dot) or run the tests, you'll need Graphviz installed.
-On a Mac you can "brew install graphviz", or on Ubuntu you can "sudo apt-get install graphviz".
-For other platforms, Googling "install graphviz" can tell you how.
+To generate Dotfile output (to\_dot) or run the tests, you'll need Graphviz installed.
+On a Mac you can `brew install graphviz`, or on Ubuntu you can `sudo apt-get install graphviz`.
+For other platforms, Googling _install graphviz_ can tell you how.

 ## Usage